Cosmetology Instructor Training Programs and Schools

 Many programs also require work experience.
 You'll most likely need 1-2 years of practical experience working as a licensed cosmetologist to meet admission and graduation requirements for a cosmetology instructor training program.

-What Courses Could I Take?
+What Courses Could I Take in a Certificate Program?